Chattanooga Mocs men's basketball: NCAA Division I Tournament results

 The Mocs have appeared in the NCAA Division I Tournament 12 times.
 Their combined record is 3–12.

 NCAA Division II Tournament results

 The Mocs have appeared in the NCAA Division II Tournament five times.
 Their combined record is 11–5 and they were National Champions in 1977.

 NIT results

-The Mocs have appeared in the National Invitation Tournament (NIT) four times.
-Their combined record is 3–4.
+The Mocs have appeared in the National Invitation Tournament (NIT) five times, winning it in 2025.
+Their combined record is 8–4.

 CIT results

 The Mocs have appeared in the CollegeInsider.com Postseason Tournament (CIT) one time.
 Their record is 0–1.